 The Great Lakes and Manning Stroke (GLAMS) Club was started in 2004 with eleven members.
 They resolved to have the Club attend to the social needs of people in the community post Stroke.
-To that end, they meet twice a month and always have lunch together before a formal or activities meeting.
+To that end, they meet on the 2nd and 4th Thursday of the month from 1.30pm to 3.30pm and always have lunch together before a formal or activities meeting.

 Members have a bus trip out of town four times a year for lunch, the community transport bus picks member’s up from their homes round 10 am and drops them back home around 3 pm.
 These days are well attended and add to the camaraderie of the Club.